eclipse-sumo/sumo/docs/web/docs/Tutorials/Autobahn.md

 be achieved in a simple way by giving the corresponding `vType`-element an attribute `speedDev` (see [Speed Distributions](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#speed_distributions)).
-We will use this approach here but for more sophisticated realizations of vehicle variability we recommend the script `createVehTypeDistribution.py` in the {{SUMO}}/tools directory.
+We will use this approach here, but for more sophisticated realizations of vehicle variability, we recommend using the script `createVehTypeDistribution.py` in the {{SUMO}}/tools directory.

 Create a routes-file `autobahn.rou.xml` with the following content: